Video Tasks

 End

-You can combine start and end, start and duration, or end and duration props.
-This gives you a lot of flexibility to output a specific segment of the input file.
+You can combine start and end to output a specific segment of the input file.

 Layers

-Layers are used to add text and image overlays to the output video.
-The layers prop accepts an array of layer objects.
+Layers add text and image overlays to the output video.
+The layers option accepts an array of layer objects.

 Supported Inputs